rcs333/VAPiD/README.md

 # Implementation Details and Important Notes

-Right now we accomplish the annotation by searching blast for the best hit that is a complete genome and using a maaft alignment to generate annotations for the supplied sequence.
-We can handle some ribosomal slippage as well as RNA editing in all human viruses. - Following this note - a large problem is actually inconsistent spelling in genbank sequence records or sequence records that do not have every protein annotated.
+A large problem is actually inconsistent spelling in genbank sequence records or sequence records that do not have every protein annotated.
 I continually try to update this program to deal with problems that come up, but this is a major source of error right now.

 # Future directions